With a loose definition of the word universal, a number of words from many languages are almost universally understood.

 They argue that the word “huh?” has a universal meaning: It indicates an interruption of a conversation for one person to request additional clarity in a 2-way conversation.
 Most communication is a back and forth of information exchange but there could be a loss of information and clarity as the conversation progresses.
 Mark Dingemanse suggests that “huh?” is a conversational repair initiation – between 2 people when one loses clarity, the other uses “huh?” to repair the previous conversational transaction.

 The researchers suggest that the “Huh?” is not just an innate sound like grunts, roars, and emotional cries.
-It evolved and succeeded as a linguistic tool due to at least 3 factors which make it a perfect meaningful repair initiation:
+It evolved and succeeded as a linguistic tool due to at least 3 factors that make it a perfect meaningful repair initiation:

 - It requires low biological resources to produce and it is a small/narrow word that is produced very quickly to “fit” within a continuously flowing conversation.